mike-mosher/github.io/python-notes.md

 ```

 - Note about slices:
-  - lists don't error out if you are trying to acces a slice of the list that is past the start or end boundry.
+  - lists don't error out if you are trying to access a slice of the list that is past the start or end boundry.

 ```python
 a = [1,2,3,4,5]